tlhutch/test-playbooks/README.md

 ## Build Triggers

-The following test events will trigger jenkins jobs.
+The following test events are used to trigger jenkins jobs.

 ### git-push